 If there is one chef that I have followed in the last few years it is Gordon Ramsay.
 I will never ever forget when I heard him swear on TV for the first time, I laughed my head off.
 I immediately understood the guys passion and no messing about persona.
 I worked in a few restaurants as a kitchen hand and I certainly understand the pressures a chef has to create the best possible food outcome.

-I was greeted by a wonderful cocktail which matched my eye wear in both colour and personality.
+I was greeted by a wonderful cocktail which matched my eyewear in both colour and personality.
 I was excited to be greeted by three guys, two from Italy and one from Portugal.
-This is what I love about Europeans, it is their warmth welcome to guests and that go get-em extra mile attitude.
-For me this is just as important as the food itself.
+This is what I love about Europeans, it is their warm welcome to guests and that go-get-em extra mile attitude.
+For me, this is just as important as the food itself.
 Let’s face it, I knew that the food was not going to be anything short of damn right spot on regarding keeping it simple.
 I’ve watched Gordon long enough to know that.

 The restaurant has a great relaxed feel to and is decorated to a very high standard.

-I was told that that buffalo chicken fillets with chili and lime was a popular dish.
+I was told that that buffalo chicken fillets with chilli and lime were a popular dish.
 I also opted for soft shell crab sliders.
 And the last side dish that I tried was some sushi from the sashimi selection.
 It was lovely and refreshing, perfect for a hot London summer night.

 Grill – Steaks Charbroiled At 400c